 In this article, we will take a look at some of the best high-quality photo editing alternatives to Photoshop.
-Read on to see our top picks!
+Read on to see our top picks after we've tested them on features, pricing, and ease of use.

 Adobe Photoshop CC – industry-standard image editing